Syed-Shariqq/Personal-Productivity-Backend/README.md

 ### Best Practices

 1. **Environment Variables**: Store sensitive data (database credentials, JWT secrets, API keys) in environment variables or `.env` file, NOT in version control
-2. **JWT Token**: Use a strong, randomly generated secret key for JWT signing
+2. **Basic Authentication**: Use strong credentials and restrict access to trusted clients
 3. **CORS**: Verify CORS configuration allows only trusted origins
 4. **Input Validation**: Ensure all user inputs are validated and sanitized
 5. **File Upload Validation**: Validate file types and sizes in the MediaService